MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailPublicFolder.md

 ```

 ### -EmailAddressPolicyEnabled
-!!!
-Exchange Server 2010

-The EmailAddressPolicyEnabled parameter specifies whether to enable an e-mail address policy that's applied to the folder.

-!!!
-Exchange Server 2013

-The EmailAddressPolicyEnabled parameter specifies whether to enable an email address policy that's applied to the folder.

-!!!
-Exchange Server 2016, Exchange Online

 The EmailAddressPolicyEnabled parameter specifies whether to apply email address policies to this recipient.
 Valid values are:

 - $true: Email address policies are applied to this recipient.
 This is the default value.

 - $false: Email address policies aren't applied to this recipient.

 ```yaml
 Type: $true | $false